Korean peninsula draws range of military drills in show of force against North Korea

 FUEL PRICES SURGE

-The UN Security Council unanimously passed a US-drafted resolution a week ago mandating tougher new sanctions against Pyongyang that included banning textile imports and capping crude and petrol supply.
+North Korea on Monday called the resolution "the most vicious, unethical and inhumane act of hostility to physically exterminate" its people, system and government.

+"The increased moves of the U.S. and its vassal forces to impose sanctions and pressure... will only increase our pace towards the ultimate completion of the state nuclear force," the North's foreign ministry spokesman said in a statement carried by its official KCNA news agency.

-Gasoline and diesel prices in the North have surged since the latest nuclear test, according to market data analysed by Reuters on Monday.
+Gasoline and diesel prices in the North have surged since the latest nuclear test in anticipation of a possible oil ban, according to market data analysed by Reuters on Monday.

 The international community must remain united and enforce sanctions against North Korea after its repeated launch of ballistic missiles, Japanese Prime Minister Shinzo Abe said in an editorial in the New York Times on Sunday.